notwa/resynth/README.md

         required            default: [none]
 ```

-the `radius` and `polish` parameters should probably be
+the `radius` parameter should probably be removed.
-properly described or removed.

 ### neighborhood